oracle/rwloadsim/docs/SCRIPTING.md

 void between the Oracle database and simple client side programming and scripting.

+The result is that rwloadsim is a quite powerfull scripting language, that exactly makes it useful for integration between the Oracle database and the classic Linux/UNIX environment.

 ### Example use of rwloadsim for scripting

-An example of how rwloadsim can be used for scripting is to call some SQL with input as arguments from the command line producing output written to either a file or to stdout.
+A very typical use of rwloadsim for scripting is to call some SQL with input from the command line producing output written to file.
-The actual case is to produce a text version of an awr report with dbid, instance and begin/end snapshot as parameters.
+The sample case shown here produces a text version of an awr report with dbid, instance and begin/end snapshot as parameters.

 ```